 How the Migration Agency handles personal data

 The Swedish Migration Agency uses a case system in order to simply and effectively respond to and manage posts and comments on the Swedish Migration Agency’s social channels.
-Personal data processing is undertaken with support from the "general interest" legal basis, in accordance with EU's new General Data Protection Regulation (GDPR).
+Personal data processing is undertaken with support from the "general interest" legal basis, in accordance with EU's General Data Protection Regulation (GDPR).
 Some cases of data processing are also undertaken for journalistic purposes.

 The case system reflects the posts that are contained in the Swedish Migration Agency’s social channels.
 This means that the personal data in the system includes your user name and anything you write in your posts or in your comments.
 The Swedish Migration Agency does not add any other personal data to the system.
 We use this system to analyse and monitor the type and scope of questions asked to the agency via social media and to analyse the Swedish Migration Agency’s level of service when it comes to matters such as response frequency and response time, for example.